 Loading

-padding in CSS
+padding in CSS-tutorial

 Padding in CSS is the space between an element’s content and its border.
 It is used to create inner spacing inside an element.